thomwiggers/thomwiggers.nl/content/blog/2015-11-15-proest_at_student_research_conference/index.md

 title: Prøst at Student Research Conference
 date: 2015-11-15 15:32:55
 lastmod: 2015-11-15 15:32:55
-authors: ["thom"]
+authors: ["me"]
 ---

-In July, Peter Schwabe, who supervised my Bachelor's thesis project, suggested to submit my work to the [Student Research Conference][src].
+In July, peterschwabe, who supervised my Bachelor's thesis project, suggested to submit my work to the [Student Research Conference][src].
 It then turned out that the deadline was the next day, so I had to work hard to convert 28 pages of thesis into a paper of 4 pages.